An immersive litigator who connects with clients, as well as judge and jury

 Civil Litigation, Bankruptcy, and Administrative Law

-- Represented officer of a closely held corporation in shareholder derivative suit.
-Drafted dispositive motion resulting in the court dismissing of racketeering claims.
+- Represented officer of a closely held corporation in shareholder derivative suit in federal court; drafted dispositive motion resulting in the court dismissing claims brought pursuant to 18 U.S.C. § 1964 (RICO)

-- Defended student loan servicer served with a confidential investigative demand (“CID”) by the Consumer Financial Protection Bureau (“CFPB”).
-Co-authored petition to set aside or alternatively modify the CID and an appellate brief filed in the U.S. Court of Appeals for the Third Circuit.
+- Defended student loan servicer served with a confidential investigative demand (CID) by the Consumer Financial Protection Bureau; drafted petition to set aside or alternatively modify the CID and an appellate brief filed in the U.S. Court of Appeals for the Third Circuit

 - University of Richmond School of Law, J.D., magna cum laude, 2017